-NOTE: The Aux.
-Battery Disconnect switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
-If the Aux Batt switch is off, the speakers will not emit sound.
+NOTE: The Coach/House Battery Disconnect

+Switch must be on while listening to the

+dash radio because the audio relay is

+powered by house batteries.
+If the Coach/

+House Battery Disconnect Switch is off,

+the speakers will not emit sound.